 - 3. Keep a record of your experiences with the help of electronics to take photos, make videos or keep an electronic journal of adventures and discoveries

 "Everything in moderation" is a wise old saying that applies to many aspects of our lives.
 As much as we love chocolate, a diet of cookies and candy bars just doesn't cut it in the nutrition department.
 Likewise, technology can be a wonderful tool for learning and playing, but kids require a balance of screen and green experiences to grow up happy and healthy.
 Kids, and even parents, need time to recharge their own batteries, so don’t forget the importance of unplugging completely and enjoying some disconnected connection with nature, too.
-Smartphone or not, it’s good for kids to Be Out There!
+Smartphone or not, it’s good for kids to get outside!